How to resolve conflict in a team: Step-by-step with examples

 Unclear expectations

 When employees aren’t clear on their job roles and responsibilities or how these fit in with the rest of the team, it can cause (easily avoidable) disagreements.
-For example, if you usually handle the client side of a project but you’re expected to lead it this time – which hasn’t been communicated to you – then this can cause conflicts around who is running the project.
+For example, if you usually handle the client side of a project but you’re expected to lead it this time, which hasn’t been communicated to you, then this can cause conflicts around who is running the project.

 Resistance to change

-Poor communication/lack of communication
+Poor team communication

 A lack of communication is another common cause of disagreements since clarity and direction are usually lacking in these cases.
 Whether it’s a lack of communication from leaders or amongst team members, productivity and collaboration might be hindered.